 Sadly, I have come to expect little from the United States Congress.
 They are so caught up in rigid partisan bickering and gridlock that nothing substantive can be accomplished unless the majority party at any given time can ram it down the minority party’s throat.
 However, this shameful act of blatantly putting Party before Country truly hits a new low even for that body.
 I cannot see Republican Senators honestly asserting that Mrs. DeVos is qualified for the position to which she was appointed.
 This leaves two, equally deplorable, possible reasons for their approval: 1.
 They feel beholden to her for the millions of dollars her family has donated to them or 2.
 They are blindly following their president.
 In doing so they are abrogating their responsibility as Senators to ensure that those who are appointed to run executive departments are qualified to do so.

 I have not been a fan of the last couple of educational secretaries.
 They had a tendency to a bureaucratic mindset and to propagate policies that added layers of bureaucracy to an already overburdened system.
-Rather support the truly transformational changes needed in our educational system these Secretaries of Education merely continued to repackage the failed test and punish policies of the last 20 years.
+Rather than support the truly transformational changes needed in our educational system these Secretaries of Education merely continued to repackage the failed test and punish policies of the last 20 years.
 HOWEVER, even so, I will agree that these individuals had the qualifications which made them fit for the position even if I disagreed with their policies.
 That is most definitely NOT the case with Betsy DeVos.

-I understand and support the principal that Presidents have the right to appoint members of their team who they believe will be able to implement their policy agenda.
+I understand and support the principle that Presidents have the right to appoint members of their team who they believe will be able to implement their policy agenda.
 There are actually a couple of these current cabinet appointees that I feel will do a good job in the positions to which they have been appointed.
 Others I have serious reservations about and have major concerns about their ethical conflicts, political ideologies and policy beliefs, yet concede they are “qualified” through experience and/or education for the posts they now hold.
 Once again however, this is most definitely NOT the case with Betsy DeVos.

 Ms. DeVos has never been an educator nor has she been involved in public education.
 Her only “experience” in this realm has been take any action, support any initiative or fund any campaign that seeks to undermine and pull money from public education and funnel it into private education or charters.
 She has demonstrated through her record that she does not intend to support public education, but rather her intent is to destroy that institution that is and has always been the bedrock of our democracy.
 One need only look to her home state of Michigan and the mess poorly regulated charters have made of the educational system in Detroit to see how those ideas have played out.
 Do we really want our whole country to head to the path Betsy would take us?